gitmachtl/scripts/cardano/mainnet/README.md

    This will claim the rewards from the owner.staking account and sends it to the owner.payment address, also owner.payment will pay for the transaction fees.<br>
    Or, you can claim your rewards by running ```./01_claimRewards.sh owner.staking owner.payment smallwallet1``` This will claim the rewards from the owner.staking account and sends it to the owner.payment address, the smallwallet1 will pay for the transaction fees.
 It is only possible to claim all rewards, not only a part of it.

-:bulb: ATTENTION, claiming rewards costs transaction fees!
+💡 ATTENTION, claiming rewards costs transaction fees!
 So you have two choices for that: The destination address pays for the transaction fees, or you specify an additional account that pays for the transaction fees like in the 2nd method shown above.

 Done.